 Other major economic activities are finance including Islamic banking, construction and tourism.

 As part of its diversification plans, Bahrain implemented a Free Trade Agreement (FTA) with the US in August 2006, the first FTA between the US and a Gulf state.
 Subsequent to this FTA being signed, the GCC decided to negotiate FTAs as an economic group.

 Trade and investment

 Australia and Bahrain have had a commercial relationship for many years.
 In 2018-19, our merchandise exports were worth $1.43 billion.
-Australia's exports mainly comprised alumina, meat, motor vehicles, dairy products and wheat.
+Australia's exports mainly comprised alumina, meat, dairy products and wheat.